Ergonomic hazard: Office ergonomics

 Ergonomics tries to fit the job to the worker, not the worker to the job.
 Whenever there is a worker and a job, there will be ergonomic considerations.
 Commonly, ergonomic issues can arise in an office setting.
 Many people who work in an office (either a home office or a formal office building) often spend hours sitting and working in the same position.
+Enough breaks should be planned to give strained muscles the opportunity to recreate from the static posture.
 Ergonomic considerations include chair and computer monitor height adjustment, lighting position, break frequency, and chair design.
+The efforts taken should be proportional to the amount of time spent sitting.

+Depending on user preferences an ergonomic keyboard and ergonomic mouse can be helpful.

+Sedentary lifestyle leads to an unhealthy amount of inactivity, loss of strength and obesity.
+Even with an ergonomic environment such person cannot maintain an ergonomic posture.
+Supplemental physical activity, fitness training and sports is required to sustain a healthy life on long-term.

 Manufacturing ergonomics

 Those working in manufacturing settings are prone to repetitive actions, awkward postures, high forces, and prolonged exposure to vibrations from equipment and tools.
 These exposures can result in increased rates of musculoskeletal disorders and cumulative trauma disorders.
-Specific risk factors include physical activities (pushing, pulling, lifting, and carrying), bending and reaching for loads, twisting the body, and other high-intensity and energy-exerting tasks.It is important to manage ergonomic risk factors and reduce employee exposure to those risk factors.
+Specific risk factors include physical activities (pushing, pulling, lifting, and carrying), bending and reaching for loads, twisting the body, and other high-intensity and energy-exerting tasks.

+It is important to manage ergonomic risk factors and reduce employee exposure to those risk factors.
 Effective ergonomics practices can improve employee health, increase productivity, increase manufacturing quality, decrease cost, improve profitability, and create and grow a better, healthier team of employees.

 The following tips and practices can be implemented by employees and company management alike to help improve ergonomics in the manufacturing setting.